 1) Nothing worth reading can/should be read fast.

-2) You can read fast but you can’t understand and analyze information fast.
+2) You can read books fast, but you can’t understand and analyze information quickly.

 1) Know Thy Goal

 Some books are to be tasted, others to be swallowed,

 and some few to be chewed and digested. –

 When in doubt, trust in Bacon.
 He was definitely onto something.

 The very first thing you should do before you open a book, and a waft of the paper hits your nostrils, is to decide why you want to read it.